cechrist/cardoon/doc/analysis_library.rst

 fixed time step (at least for now) equal to ``tstep``.
 Two integration methods are supported: Backwards Euler (``im = BE``) and trapezoidal (``im=trap``).
-Support for frequency-defined elements is not yet included.
+Support for frequency-defined elements and time delays is not yet included.

 Convergence parameters for the Newton method are controlled using the global variables in ``.options``.

 One plot window is generated for each ``.plot`` statement.
 Use ``tran`` request type for this analysis.
+By default, only results for nodes listed in ``.plot`` statements are saved.
+To save all nodal variables set ``saveall`` to 1.

 Transient analysis formulation documented in :doc:`analysis`